Elevate

 The 5 Second Breath

-This slow, steady rhythm can help bring more awareness to the breath and support a more steady, intentional rhythm.
+Inhale through your nose for 5 seconds.
+Exhale through your nose for 5 seconds.
+This slow, steady rhythm can help bring more awareness to the breath and support a more intentional pace.

 Slower breathing